Estimated reading time: 11 minutes

 I think I’m proof that you do NOT need to be an expert when starting a blog.

-Blogging is about learning and sharing, and you will make mistakes.
+Starting a blog is about learning and sharing, and you will make mistakes.

 I’ll touch more on this topic in my How To Blog Series, so stay tuned.

-Check out my Free Blog Resources Page, where you’ll find all of the services CBB has used and recommends for all bloggers.
+Check out my Free Blog Resources Page, where you’ll find all the services CBB has used and recommends for all bloggers.